MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

+* Add access restriction to comment menu in vue.
-* Add admin privileges to modifyPost, deletePost & deleteComment in controllers.
+* Add admin privileges to modifyComment in controllers.

 # Before to run this server